 I am interested in the social pressures of sustainable behaviour and risk judgment.
 This is an area in which there are many psychological reasons why non-experts find it difficult to believe expert assessments of climate change risks.
 I am particularly interested in the effect of social norms on risk perceptions of climate change.
 My PhD student Sandra Boegelein has completed her PhD on social dilemmas and sustainable behaviour.

 I am interested in risk-taking and regulation across different types of digital media.
 Digital risks are often unclear or unknown.
 They are not visceral in the way that physical risks are.
-There is currently little research in this area despite the increasing importance of digital activity.
-One project evaluated an online social network for fostercare.
-I am also a member of the recently funded Centre for Creativity, Regulation, Enterprise and Technology (CREATe) and am working on a project investigating risk and decision making with digital media.
+I worked with the Centre for Creativity, Regulation, Enterprise and Technology (CREATe) investigating risk and decision making with digital media.
 See here for a scoping review in the area.

 This work examines acceptance and risk perceptions of health technologies to inform risk communication.
 I am particularly interested in the influence of social desirability, expertise and heuristics on health risk perceptions.One project involved assessing the perceptions of stakeholders (public, experts, patients and donors) to the development and use of blood substitutes.
 It seems that socially undesirable hazards (in this case genetically modified products) were perceived as riskier by people who scored more highly on social desirability scales (which measure positive self-presentation).
 Heuristic use was also found to vary with expertise and context.

-This work is in collaboration with Chris Beckett at the University of East Anglia.
+This work was in collaboration with Chris Beckett at the University of East Anglia.
 Social Workers make crucial risk judgements as a key part of their job but there is little work that investigates how these judgments are made.
-The aim of this project is to examine social worker judgments in relation to the characteristics of the social worker and the case under consideration.
+The aim of this project was to examine social worker judgments in relation to the characteristics of the social worker and the case under consideration.